 ABOUT THE CHIEF PILOT:

 Michael Kuhnert is the chief pilot and owner of Bay Aviation.
 Michael, originally from Berlin, Germany, is a former yacht delivery captain with over 80,000 offshore miles.
 He began to fly in 1997, then worked as a Part 135 commercial charter pilot and earned his flight instructor certificate.
-He has over 7,000 hours of flight time logged, over 3000 of which come from flight instruction.
+He has over 8,000 hours of flight time logged, over 3000 of which come from flight instruction.
 Michael is a member of the Commemorative Air Force as well as the Operations Officer for the Old Dominion Squadron based in Franklin, VA.
 He is the instructor pilot and check pilot for the squadron’s Ryan PT-22, Fairchild F-24/J2K-2. and Stinson L-5 aircraft.
+He is also a CAF senior pilot with airshow performer privileges and holds a formation flying card for waivered show airspace.
 Over the years Michael has provided more than a thousand passengers the unique and unforgettable experience of an open-cockpit warbird ride at his home base, Hummel Field, and at various air shows in the eastern United States.

 ABOUT THE OTHER PILOT:

 Thomas Hendrickson is a pilot and ground instructor for Bay Aviation, piloting both Bay Aviation’s Cessna-172 and PT-19.
 Thomas is the chief corporate pilot for Dozier Enterprises, LLC; flies for the non-profit organization Pilots N’ Paws, an organization which provides flights to animals needing transportation to foster and adoptive homes; as well as flies for the Old Dominion Squadron chapter of the Commemorative Air Force, piloting the squadron’s Fairchild J2K-2 and Stinson L-5 Sentinel aircraft.
-When Thomas isn’t flying, he is a special education math teacher at Toano Middle School, where he also teaches an aeronautics club, and is further pursuing a master’s degree in special education research at Old Dominion University.
+Thomas has designed and taught aviation ground school courses for the Civil Air Patrol-Air Force Auxiliary, as well as for the Toano Middle School Aviation Club.
+Thomas was a 2017-2018 recipient of the Virginia Department of Aviation’s Educator Grant, which was used to buy E6Bs and plotters for a series of lessons on aerial navigation for the Toano Middle School Aviation Club.
+When Thomas isn’t flying, he is a special education math teacher at Toano Middle School and is further pursuing a master’s degree in special education research at Old Dominion University, with the aim of further pursuing a PhD in special education.

 An article through the PBS digital platform Next Avenue about Pilot N’ Paws featuring Bay Aviation pilot Thomas Hendrickson can be found at http://www.nextavenue.org/when-dogs-cats-and-even-hamsters-fly-for-new-lives/